How often are we playing our game at half speed?

-It was the message and warning to never play at half speed.
+It was the message and warning to never play at anything less than full speed.

-Not only will your performance suffer but you are more likely to get yourself hurt.
+Not only will your performance suffer, but you are actually more likely to get hurt.

 It stopped me in my tracks and really made me think… am I playing less than full speed in different areas of my life?
 If so, how am I hurting myself or others?

 Reflecting on my performances recently… I know I’m not playing at full speed everywhere that I can be…

 And playing at half speed when your opponent is playing at full speed does not bode well for you – regardless of whether we are talking about contact sports or life.